kelso11/Fair-Use-Argument_Metheny/FairUseCase.md

 ### Factor 3: Amount Taken
 Though the amount of original content used is significant, fair use has exceptions for parody cases.
 As quoted: [A parodist is permitted to borrow quite a bit, even the heart of the original work, in order to conjure up the original work.]( http://fairuse.stanford.edu/overview/fair-use/four-factors/) .
 Therefore, _It's Finally Ironic_ has the right to use a large portion of the original track.
 It is critical that the audience recognize the original piece in order to have the comedic effect.

-Additionally, though a significant amount of original content is used, lyrics are added throughout the song.
+Additionally, even though a significant amount of original content is used, lyrics are added throughout the song.
 Below, a comparison of the first stanza clearly highlights significant differences.
 These differences considerably change the original song.

 |Original Lyrics|Parody Lyrics|
 |:---:|:---:|